-Customer Service State of the art There is a multitude of digital journey assistants, ticketing and time tabling applications on the market where one can plan, book, pay and execute travels, share travel info with others, get information about connecting transports etc. S2R results S2R developed prototypes and demonstrations for sharing solutions, facilitated door to door travels, utilisation of augmented reality to enhance the travelling experience.
-Further/new results The goal are customer solutions for regional railways such as standardization and creation of a modular, safe & secure railway station, connecting different modes and including PRM-aspects aiming to:

-0 Reinforce interchanged services: improving hubs management for multimodal and autonomous mobility to guarantee full sustainable value chain multimodal mobility flows including freights distribution in sparsely populated areas 0 Develop a remote and automatic asset management for lighting systems, safety and security to integrate business continuity with emergency recovery and disaster , 8, , preparedness initiatives 0 Develop a tailored and sustainable new distribution chain for new energy (i.e for electric vehicles or Hydrogen ones) common for road and rail in rural areas Passenger information system (PIS): 0 Information systems (on-board and/or at the station), infrastructure and service integration with other regional/municipal transport modes (buses, trams, metro, taxi, carsharing) and with additional services such as bicycle rental and information for tourists Develop a Digital integration with a distributed computing 0 model across the shared transport modes, implemented as a platform that monitors and provides a digital abstraction of all mobility resources and allows the development of new coordination capabilities that match mobility demand to available mobility supply in an efficient and flexible way. • and passenger services spanning from high speed internet access ard on a common FRMCS infrastructure, ticketing to on-board es as well as last mile will be developed - for integration of both nodal regional services and long distance journeys multin
+State of the art There is a multitude of digital journey assistants, ticketing and time tabling applications on the market where one can plan, book, pay and execute travels, share travel info with others, get information about connecting transports etc. S2R results S2R developed prototypes and demonstrations for sharing solutions, facilitated door to door travels, utilisation of augmented reality to enhance the travelling experience.
+Further/new The goal are customer solutions for regional railways such as results standardization and creation of a modular, safe &amp; secure railway station, connecting different modes and including PRM-aspects aiming to: Reinforce interchanged services: improving hubs management for multimodal and autonomous mobility to guarantee full sustainable value chain multimodal mobility flows including freights distribution in sparsely populated areas Develop a remote and automatic asset management for lighting systems, safety and security to integrate business continuity with emergency recovery and disaster preparedness initiatives Develop a tailored and sustainable new distribution chain for new energy (i.e for electric vehicles or Hydrogen ones) common for road and rail in rural areas Passenger information system (PIS): Information systems (on-board and/or at the station), infrastructure and service integration with other regional/municipal transport modes (buses, trams, metro, taxi, carsharing) and with additional services such as bicycle rental and information for tourists Develop a Digital integration with a distributed computing model across the shared transport modes, implemented as a platform that monitors and provides a digital abstraction of all mobility resources and allows the development of new coordination capabilities that match mobility demand to available mobility supply in an efficient and flexible way. and passenger services spanning from high speed internet access on board on a common FRMCS infrastructure, ticketing to on-board services as well as last mile will be developed - for integration of both multimodal regional services and long distance journeys

-Table 37 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 5
+Table 40 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 5